Downtown Walla Walla Farmers Market

 · Passed out fliers explaining the gleaning program

 Once market started, the market manager sent out communication on behalf of the VISTA through a weekly farmers market email newsletter.
 By closely working with the market manager, WWCH gained credibility and benefitted from frequent “plugs” by the manager for farm vendors to donate.

 The Downtown Walla Walla Farmers Market is held on Saturday and Sunday May through October.
-Vendors voiced that they were glad to have a place to donate in 2012 but would like more consistency moving forward.
+In 2012, vendors voiced that they were glad to have a place to donate but would like more consistency moving forward.
 Thus, in 2013 the Harvest VISTA dedicated each weekend to the market.
 On Saturdays, volunteers covered the booth during market and assisted the VISTA in picking up donations at 1 PM from vendors and loading the BMAC truck with produce to bring to the BMAC Food Warehouse.
-Sunday’s market saw a fraction of the customers and thus WWCH did not set up a booth but came 15 minutes before the close of market to pick up donations and bring them to the warehouse.
+Sunday’s market saw a fraction of the customers; thus instead of setting up a booth, WWCH came 15 minutes before the closingto pick up donations and bring them to the warehouse.

 While relying on volunteers for all farmers market visibility and pick-up responsibilities would make the process sustainable, having the VISTA at market each week did immeasurable good for the WWCH program.
 The program gained credibility as the farmers saw the VISTA’s commitment week after week.
 Additionally, farm vendors often told the VISTA of gleaning opportunities while chatting at market rather than calling or emailing during the week.